huwwpnotes/huwwpnotes.github.io/pages/system.md

 *Check the version number for direct exploits*

 If enum4linux and smbclient/rpcclient doesn't return the SMB/Samba version, there is a metasploit module for it.
-However the most reliable method is to set up wireshark with a display filter and make a connection.
+However the most reliable method is to set up wireshark with a display filter `tcp.port == 445` and make a connection.

-`
-tcp.port == 445
-`

 ```
 enum4linux -av 10.10.10.10